cloudeight/style-guidelines/html-and-templates/README.md

 Naming conventions are also extremely important and we should always ensure that variables, filters and function names are, consistent, meaningful and coherent.

 #### Variables
-When naming our variables we tend to use snake_case:
+When naming variables use snake_case:

 ```twig
 {% set custom_variable = 'foo' %}
 ```

 #### Filters
-When naming our custom filters we tend to use snake_case:
+When naming custom filters use snake_case:

 ```twig
 {{ var|custom_filter('type', 'data') }}
 ```

 #### Functions
-When naming our custom functions we tend to use snake_case:
+When naming custom functions use snake_case:

 ```twig
 {{ custom_function('type', 'data') }}